 Three teens robbed at gunpoint near Eagan High School

-EAGAN, Minn. — Three teenagers were robbed at gunpoint Tuesday morning near Eagan High School, police said.
+EAGAN, Minn. — Three teenagers were robbed at gunpoint Tuesday morning, Jan.
+3, near Eagan High School, police said.

 The three juvenile victims told police they were involved in an attempted drug exchange at 9:35 a.m. with three other people in a parking lot at Northview Park, located northwest of the high school and Dakota Hills Middle School in the southeast Twin Cities suburb.